Nell Minow: Career

-She was formerly Principal of LENS, an "investment firm that bought stock in under-performing companies and used shareholder activism to increase their value."
+She was principal of LENS, an "investment firm that bought stock in under-performing companies and used shareholder activism to increase their value."
 In addition, she was dubbed "the CEO Killer" by Fortune magazine for her record of ousting non-performing CEOs at companies like Sears, American Express, Kodak, and Waste Management.
 Furthermore, she "served as general counsel and then President of Institutional Shareholder Services, Inc., a firm that advises institutional investors on issues of corporate governance, and as an attorney at the Environmental Protection Agency, the Office of Management and Budget, and the United States Department of Justice."

-Minow frequently comments on the financial markets in the press and on television, including twice annual appearances on the Motley Fool Money podcast and op-eds in the Wall Street Journal, New York Times, Chicago Tribune, and USA Today, and on network news broadcasts.
-She has reportedly "written more than 200 articles about corporate governance" and has contributed to a number of business books.
+Minow frequently comments on the financial markets in the press and on television, including twice annual appearances on the Motley Fool Money podcast and op-eds in The Wall Street Journal, The New York Times, Chicago Tribune, and USA Today, and on network news broadcasts.
+She has "written more than 200 articles about corporate governance" and has contributed to a number of business books.

 Minow was prominently featured in an October 2009 article in "The New Yorker" about CEO compensation.